JovianX/helm-release-plugin/README.md

 $ ls /home/me/helm-charts/nginx-ingress-0.13.2/
 Chart.yaml  crds  README.md  templates  values-icp.yaml  values-nsm.yaml  values-plus.yaml  values.yaml
 ```
+>
+>Note: Setting namespace`[-n | --namespace ]` or context `[--context]` name as needed)
+>
 ### `helm release upgrade`

-This command accepts the same parameters as `helm upgrade`  except specifying the helm chart.
-As an optional parameter you can pass `--destination` directory where the chart will be dumped, by default chart dumped to `/tmp`.
-After release update chart will be deleted.
+Update the Helm release values, without specifying the helm chart.
+The `helm release upgrade` command accepts the same parameters as `helm upgrade` without specifying the helm chart. `--destination` is an optional parameter to set the directory where the chart is saved, defaults to `/tmp`.
+After the release is updated the chart is deleted.
+We recommend setting the `--reuse-values` flag to keep exsiting values and provide only the values you would like to change.
 ```
 $ helm release upgrade
 Update release values without specifying the Helm Chart.
 Usage: helm release upgrade [RELEASE NAME] [-d | --destination <TARGET CHART DIRECTORY>] [helm upgrade arguments]